Uvira: Second Congo War and ongoing conflict

 In Uvira and the wider Uvira Territory, RCD-Goma and the ANC secured control of major towns in collaboration with the RPA and FAB.
 However, their authority remained tenuous in rural areas, where resentment toward the RCD's reliance on Rwandan support and its perceived alignment with Tutsi and Banyamulenge communities fostered opposition.
 Reports of systematic abuses by RCD forces, including massacres, forced recruitment, and widespread sexual violence, also alienated local populations.
 This volatile environment provided fertile ground for the expansion of Mayi-Mayi militias, as young men joined established factions or founded new ones, such as Mudundu 40 in Walungu Territory.
 Some of these groups entered into tactical alliances with ex-FAR/Interahamwe units within the ALiR, as well as with the Burundian Hutu CNDD-FDD.
 While certain Mayi-Mayi divisions, notably General Padiri's forces in Bunyakiri and Colonel Dunia's Forces d'Autodéfense Populaires (FAP) in Shabunda Territory, received material assistance from Kinshasa, many operated autonomously.
 Their attacks on RCD-Goma positions prompted retaliatory operations by the ANC, RPA, and FAB, which often included indiscriminate violence against civilians, mass displacement, and large-scale sexual assault, and on 6 August 1998, these units killed tens of civilians in Uvira.

 The official end of the war came in July 2003 with the signing of the Global and All-Inclusive Agreement on Transition in Kinshasa.
 However, despite the formal end of the war, the region continues to face sporadic outbreaks of violence, often involving armed groups, militias, and inter-communal tensions.
 These ongoing conflicts have resulted in further violence, population displacement, and human rights abuses in Uvira and its surrounding areas.
 In 2017, the CNPSC rebel group launched an attack on the city, which was repelled by the national army and MONUSCO forces.
+In December 2025, Uvira was seized by the Rwanda-backed M23 rebel group.